rvauradkar1/testfuse/README.md

 <div id="fuse4"><h3>4.
 Register and fuse the components (Dependency Injection pattern)</h3></div>
-### 5. Register and fuse the components (Dependency Injection pattern)

 ```
 package cfg

 import (
- "github.com/rvauradkar1/fuse/fuse")
+	"github.com/rvauradkar1/fuse/fuse"
+)

 // Find is used by application packages as a Resource Locator
 var Find func(name string) interface{}

 // Fuse is used by application main package to provide a list of compoenets to register and fuse
 func Fuse(entries []fuse.Entry) []error {
 	// Step 1.
-Instance of Fuse f := fuse.New() // Step 2. 'cfg.Find' now points to the 'fuse.Find' Find = f.Find // Step 3.
-Register entries errors := f.Register(entries) if len(errors) != 0 { return errors } // Step 4.
-Wire dependencies return f.Wire()}
+Instance of Fuse
+	f := fuse.New()
+	// Step 2. 'cfg.Find' now points to the 'fuse.Find'
+	Find = f.Find
+	// Step 3.
+Register entries
+	errors := f.Register(entries)
+	if len(errors) != 0 {
+		return errors
+	}
+	// Step 4.
+Wire dependencies
+	return f.Wire()
+}
 ```